Creating a user and managing access privileges in MySQL

 CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';

-By default, the user newuser has no privileges on any databases.
+By default, the new user has no privileges on any database.

 GRANT ALL PRIVILEGES ON *.* TO 'newuser'@'localhost';